ab77/netflix-proxy/README.md

 This solution will only work with devices supporting Server Name Indication (SNI)[n7].
 To test, open a web browser on the device you are planning to watch content and go to [this](https://sni.velox.ch/) site (`https://sni.velox.ch/`).

 **Update March/2016**: IPv6 addresses of common hosting providers are now blocked in the same way as IPv4.
-Netflix seems to be tagging accounts, so if your account is tagged, the only device that will work out of region is the desktop web browser (i.e. Chrome)[n11].
-Netflix and BBC iPlayer are both geo-fencing on their media hosts, so the relevant media domains are now proxied by default[n8].
+Netflix could to be "tagging" accounts too, so if your account is tagged, the only device that will work out of region is the desktop web browser (i.e. Chrome)[n11].
+Netflix and BBC iPlayer are also perfoming geo checks on their media hosts, so the relevant media domains are now proxied by default[n8].
 Please note, that proxying media delivery could increase the bandwidth bill you get from your VPS provider.
 However, since most VPS providers offer 1TB per month inclusive with each server and most home ISPs don't offer anywhere near that amount, it should be a moot point in most situations.

 Please see the [**Wiki**](https://github.com/ab77/netflix-proxy/wiki) page(s) for some common troubleshooting ideas.